-Thousands commemorating the Martin Luther King Jr. holiday Monday outside South Carolina’s capitol heard a message that wouldn’t have been out of place during the halcyon days of the civil rights movement a half-century ago: the need to protect all citizens’ right to vote.
+COLUMBIA, S.C. - Thousands commemorating the Martin Luther King Jr. holiday yesterday outside South Carolina’s capitol heard a message that would not have been out of place during the halcyon days of the civil rights movement a half-century ago: the need to protect all citizens’ right to vote.

 A similar tone was struck at Ebenezer Baptist Church in Atlanta, where King preached from 1960 until his death.
 There and in South Carolina, speakers condemned the voter identification laws they said are meant to suppress black voter turnout.

 For most of 13 years in South Carolina, the attention at the NAACP’s annual rally has been on the Confederate flag that still waves outside the State House.
 But yesterday, the civil rights group shifted the focus to laws requiring voters to show photo identification before they can cast ballots, which the group and many other critics say is especially discriminatory toward African-Americans and the poor.

 South Carolina’s new law was rejected last month by the US Justice Department, but Governor Nikki Haley vowed to fight the federal government in court.
 At least a half-dozen other states passed similar voter ID laws in 2011.

 “This has been quite a faith-testing year.
 We have seen the greatest attack on voting rights since segregation,’’ said Benjamin Todd Jealous, president of the National Association for the Advancement of Colored People.

 The shift in tactics was also noted by the keynote speaker at the Columbia rally, US Attorney General Eric Holder.

 Last month, Holder said the Justice Department was committed to fighting any laws that keep people from the ballot box.
 He told the crowd he was keenly aware he could not have become the nation’s first African-American attorney general without the blood shed by King and other civil rights pioneers.